open-telemetry/opentelemetry-specification/specification/overview.md

 * [Metrics Conventions](metrics/semantic_conventions/README.md)

-Both the collector and the client libraries SHOULD autogenerate semantic convention keys and enum values into constants (or language idomatic equivalent).
+Both the collector and the client libraries SHOULD autogenerate semantic convention keys and enum values into constants (or language idiomatic equivalent).
 Generated values shouldn't be distributed in stable packages until semantic conventions are stable.
 The [YAML](../semantic_conventions/README.md) files MUST be used as the